San Jose, California

 I am looking forward to parenting for so many reasons.
 I loved my own childhood, and I want to provide a warm, safe and loving home for a child just as I had when I was growing up.

 I’m a veterinary cardiologist.
 School and training took me all over the country including to Washington and Tennessee.
 I’m glad to be back home in the Bay Area where I now work in a veterinary specialty practice.
-My daily work includes examining dogs and cats (and once, a pet skunk) who have heart murmurs or symptoms of heart disease.
+My daily work includes examining dogs and cats who have heart murmurs or symptoms of heart disease.

-Although it’s demanding, my schedule is somewhat uniquely flexible as I can arrange it however I like.
-I can complete paperwork remotely from home, freeing up some afternoon time so that I can plan to dependably pick my child up from school or activities and be home with him or her every day.
+My schedule is somewhat uniquely flexible as I can arrange it however I like.
+I can complete paperwork remotely from home, freeing up some afternoon time so that I can plan to be dependably available to a child.

-When I’m not at work, I really enjoy quiet time at home.
-I’ve always loved to read.
-As a very young child my parents read aloud to me every night before bed.
-My shopping cart on Amazon.com is already filled with books to buy for my child so we can start reading together from the very start.
+When it’s rainy, I love to curl up with a good book.
+As a very young child my parents read aloud to me every night before bed, and I can’t wait to do this as a parent myself.
+My shopping cart on Amazon.com is already filled with books to buy so we can start reading together from the very start.

 I own a town home in San Jose, in a small complex.
 The neighbors are a mix of families, single mothers, and senior citizens.
 I’ve enjoyed doing several DIY home improvement projects such as painting and decorating.
-I’m looking forward to decorating my second bedroom to be a baby’s room!
-I’m going to paint the walls and hang some decorations that I’ve saved from my own childhood.
-I also envision a big bookcase and a nice soft rug to play on.
+I turned an extra closet in my own bedroom into a big pretty open bookcase.
+In the baby’s room, I am going to create a big bookcase and arts and crafts area with room for lots of projects and playing.

-My favorite hobby is gardening; when I was house hunting I chose my home specifically because it’s an end unit with a large private backyard.
+I’m out in the yard as much as possible!
+When I was house hunting I chose my home specifically because it’s an end unit with a large private backyard.
 I’ve spent the past couple of years digging, planting, and pruning out there, and it’s starting to look like a garden.
-I include a small vegetable garden every year, and I look forward to teaching a child how to plant and grow both for fun and for healthy foods to enjoy.
+I include a vegetable garden every year, and I look forward to teaching a child how to plant and grow both for fun and for healthy foods to enjoy.

 I have a miniature schnauzer named Emmie.
 I rescued her when I was in vet school because she had a heart defect (it was corrected surgically, and she’s completely healthy now).
-Her favorite pastime is searching the backyard for tasty bits of birdseed the wild birds drop from the feeder.
+When we’re not out walking, her favorite backyard pastime is searching for tasty bits of birdseed the wild birds drop from the feeder, or sampling a fresh tomato right off of the vine.
 She occasionally gets to go to work with me.
 I also have three cats.

 I grew up in Albany CA, just across the bay from San Francisco.
 My parents frequently took my younger brother and me on road trips up and down the coast and vacations to the beach.
-They introduced us to starfish and sea anemones in the tidepools of Sonoma County, and my dad made up fantastic stories about the lichens and twisted spires and stumps of the redwood forests.
-I look forward to introducing my child to these wild and secret places and coming up with stories of our own to repeat and embellish for years.
+They introduced us to starfish and sea anemones in the tidepools of the California coast, and my dad made up fantastic stories about the lichens and twisted spires and stumps of the redwood forests.
+I look forward to introducing a child to these wild and secret places and coming up with stories of our own to repeat and embellish for years.

 We celebrated the Jewish holidays with my mother’s family, and the Christian holidays with my father’s.
-Just before Christmas every year, we’d head to my dad’s parents’ house for a weekend of decorating cookies.
-We were not at all religious, but embraced both Jewish and Christian traditions simultaneously.
+Just before Christmas every year, we’d head to my dad’s parents’ house for a weekend of decorating holiday cookies.
+The absolute best homemade bread and cinnamon roll recipes I’ve ever found are those passed down to my mother from her grandmother, and now on to me.

 My brother and his family now live just a couple of hours away, so I get to see him, his wife, and my two nieces pretty frequently.
 We’ll often meet up with my parents and sometimes my aunt as well, as they all live in the Bay Area.
-Cookie baking is still one of our favorite traditions.
+Going for walks and baking together are still our favorite traditions.

 Thank you again for taking the time to read this, especially at a time I imagine is so difficult.
 If my home and my philosophy that I convey is warm and comforting, and feels like the right match for you and what you wish for your child, I’d love to get better acquainted!
 Please contact Adoption Connection at (415) 355-4636 or [email protected]